 Table 2 summarizes employee attitudes toward the workplace as expressed in VHA's All Employee Survey.
-The results for the selected survey questions were higher than the VHA and Facility averages for the entire executive team.
+The Facility averages for the selected survey questions, as well as those for the Facility leaders, were similar to or higher than the VHA average.
+The employees appear generally satisfied with the leadership provided.